madanmx/MAXIV2025-Data-processing-for-Beginners/README.md

 Click Start and Now you are connected with an interface with the HPC!! <br/>
 Please use the MAXIV-Github-HPCaccess.pdf as a graphical reference if required.

-Get into the directory where you want to process;
+Get into the directory where you want to process the data;
-In my case it is /gpfs/offline1/visitors/micromax/
+Fox example the eneral path for offiline data users is  /gpfs/offline1/visitors/micromax/Enter the .h5 path here/ 'cd /gpfs/offline1/visitors/micromax/Enter the .h5 path here/'